 To make my work I use a variety of glass and printmaking techniques.
 My cold glasswork (unfired) often takes form as sculptural mixed media, involving books and found objects.
-Warm glass means work fired in a kiln up to approximately 1,500°F. I enjoy layering images and text onto pieces, including public domain historical photographs, drawings, or my own photographs.
+Warm glass means work fired in a kiln up to approximately 1,500°F. I enjoy layering images and text onto warm glass pieces, featuring public domain historical photographs, drawings, or my own photographs.
 My preferred techniques include screen-printing with glass enamels or powder printing.
 My work on paper employs the techniques of image transfers, ink stamping and collage.

 Text is an important component of my artwork.
 I often say that I live under the tyranny of title.
-A phrase will get stuck in my head, such as “We Buy Houses” and I wrestle with it until an artwork is created.
+A phrase will get stuck in my head, such as “21st Century Capital” and I wrestle with it until an artwork is created.
 Thus, many of my pieces have titles before I ever make a schematic drawing, much less cut a piece of glass.
-Text is often layered onto my images, by screen-printing with glass enamels, sandblasting or writing with diamond-point dremel tools.

 I am a visual storyteller.
-My work weaves personal and political geography to confront contemporary society’s relationship to place.
+My work weaves personal and political geography to confront contemporary society’s relationship to equity, memory and place.